thoughtspot/thoughtspot.github.io/_data-integrate/clients/install-odbc-windows.md

 ## Configure the driver and test your connection

-Once installation is complete, you use the ODBC Administrator to configure the ODBC connection.

- on your Windows workstation.
+Once installation is complete, you use the ODBC Administrator to configure the ODBC connection on your Windows workstation.
 For example, you may want to add a default schema or change the server IP address or the default database.

 It is recommended to add a default schema.
 If you don't specify a default